techwithpetra/100DOC_Journal/Day 1/Day1.md

 # Day 1: 4th June

- - Set up a new github account
+ :tick Set up a new github account
- - Set up a dev community account
+ :tick Set up a dev community account
- - Learnt about switching between 2 different dev accounts
- - Git and SSH learning
+ :tick Learnt about switching between 2 different dev accounts :tick Git and SSH learning

  Use the commands to check what the email and username is
  > git config user.name